Yahoo and Facebook shares outperform Google in Frankfurt

-LONDON The Frankfurt-listed shares of Internet companies Yahoo and Facebook outperformed those of rival Google, after media reports that Google would face anti-trust action from the European Union.
+LONDON The Frankfurt-listed shares of Internet companies Yahoo (YHOO.O) and Facebook (FB.O) outperformed those of rival Google (GOOG.O), after media reports that Google would face anti-trust action from the European Union.

-Yahoo's Frankfurt-listed shares were up 1.1 percent, while Facebook's Frankfurt-listed stock rose 1.3 percent.
-By contrast, Google's shares in the German market edged 0.1 percent lower.
+Yahoo's Frankfurt-listed shares (YHOO.F) were up 1.1 percent, while Facebook's Frankfurt-listed stock (FB2A.F) rose 1.3 percent.
+By contrast, Google's shares in the German market GOOGa.F edged 0.1 percent lower.

 The European Union will accuse Google Inc on Wednesday of abusing its dominant position in Internet searches, opening the U.S. tech company up to a risk of massive fines and enforced changes in its business model, reported the Financial Times and Wall Street Journal.